Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-We scored each model using our how we test sofas framework, including assembly and setup, comfort and ergonomics, sofa cooling and breathability, sofa durability, fabric and cleaning, size and layout practicality, and value and warranty.
+We scored each model using our how we test sofas framework, looking at assembly and setup, comfort and ergonomics, sofa cooling and breathability, sofa durability, fabric and cleaning, size and layout practicality, and value and warranty.

 DWR Sofa: Our Testing Experience